WalmsleyIsRad/WalmsleyIsRad.github.io/index.md

 # Conditionals 9/21/2018

 This week I learned about if statements.
 I learned that if, elif, and else must have a colon afterwards.
 I learned that elif is else if.
 I learned that we can if statements within other if statements.
 I learned that elif makes the program not run line by line all the time.
 I learned that how to create a random number generator.

+---

+# Lists 9/27/2018

+This week I learned how to create a list.
+I learned that if you want to print only the first string in a list, you have to type list[0].
+I learned how to code and produce a graph.
+I learned how to write boolean statements in an if statement.
+I learned that you can print certain things from a list.
+I learned that you can type integers and strings into a list and it will function.